stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 The :py:meth:`PlotMixin.plot_xyzuvw` method uses a default vector field plot function that is based on mayavi from Enthought.
 The import is done when the plot is required to speed loading times for the :py:mod:`Stoner.plot` when 2D plotting only is required.
+If the mayavi package is not available, then matplotlib's 3D quiver plot is used as a fall back.

 The first example above will result in a plot using flat arroiws coloured according to the vector magnitude.
 The second examnple will instead color them using the specified column from the data.
 The third example demonstrates passing in